Storms follow heatwaves to batter Southeast Europe’s crops

-As UN Secretary-General Antonio Guterres warned on July 27 that the world has moved from global warming to an “era of global boiling”, Southeast Europe’s farmers are counting the cost of weeks of extreme weather events linked to climate change.
+As UN Secretary-General Antonio Guterres warned on July 27 that the world has moved on from global warming to an “era of global boiling”, Southeast Europe’s farmers are counting the cost of weeks of extreme weather events linked to climate change.

-Two weeks of storms that swept across Southeast Europe have caused extensive damage to crops in the region.
-The storms that affected countries including Croatia, Romania, Serbia and Slovenia came on top of record heat in parts of the region.
+Two weeks of storms that swept across the region have caused extensive damage to crops.
+The storms that affected countries including Croatia, Romania, Serbia and Slovenia came on top of record heat in parts of Southeast Europe.

 On July 19, a severe storm tore through the Balkans, resulting in the loss of six lives and leaving dozens injured.
 The storm took its toll on regions spanning Bosnia & Herzegovina, Croatia, Serbia and Slovenia.

-More storms have since battered the region.
-Three more people lost their lives in a deadly storm that hit Serbia this week, also affecting neighbouring countries.
+More storms have since battered Southeast Europe.
+Three people lost their lives in a deadly storm that hit Serbia this week, also affecting neighbouring countries.
 As well as the loss of life, the storm caused power outages and significant damage to property and crops.

-Meteorologists warn that climate change is contributing to such extreme weather events, and they will only become more frequent in future.
+Meteorologists warn that climate change is contributing to such extreme weather events, and that they will only become more frequent in future.

 Meanwhile, other Southeast European countries are battling wildfires that have also destroyed crops, including in Croatia and Albania.